Alaska Crossbow Education Course

 The crossbow education course will provide instruction on crossbow techniques and safety, wildlife conservation, and outdoor preparedness.
 The course will be composed of two parts, the online course and a field day.

-For the online course, you will study the course material and take practice tests on the internet.
+The course is composed of two parts, the online course and an in-person field day.
+You will study the course material and take practice tests on the internet.
 You can take multiple chapter review tests online until the material is adequately covered.
-After successfully passing the online test, you must attend a field day where you will complete a proficiency shoot.
-Only after successfully completing both parts of the course will you receive your crossbow education certification.
+After successfully passing the online test, you must attend a Field Day where you will complete a short classroom session and a proficiency shoot.
+It is only after successfully completing both parts of the course that you will receive your crossbow education certification.

 All crossbow education students must successfully complete a standardized proficiency shoot.
 All students must provide their own crossbow equipment.
 It is recommended the student use the crossbow they intend to hunt with during the proficiency shoot.
 The crossbow must be shoulder-mounted, but there is no minimum draw weight required to take the proficiency shoot, however, students must be knowledgeable about the current regulations to hunt big game in Alaska.